COMPARING AGREEABLE GRAY TO SIMILAR POPULAR SHADES

 WHICH ONE DOES KYLIE M LOVE THE BEST?

 Yes, I do like to refer to myself in the third person.
 And as mentioned earlier, I’ll take Agreeable Gray ANY DAY over Repose Gray.
-Again, if you have Repose, you do you – it’s a BEAUTIFUL colour for many homes.
-However, of the popular gray and greige paint colours, Repose Gray is usually the LEAST likely to suit my client’s homes.
+Again, if you have Repose, you do you – it’s a BEAUTIFUL color for many homes.
+However, of the popular gray and greige paint colors, Repose Gray is usually the LEAST likely to suit my client’s homes.

 2. AGREEABLE GRAY vs ACCESSIBLE BEIGE